DimitarCC/e2-boxlogos/README.md

 # Box logos for Enigma2

-This repository provides model, brand and distor logos for Enigma2 based set-top-box.
+This repository provides model, brand and disto logos for Enigma2 based set-top-box.